TrueshotBarrage/oscrabbl/INSTALL.md

 # Installation Instructions

-## Playing on the command line:
+## For OCaml users:

 We have included a `Makefile` for your convenience, adapted from CS 3110 assignments.
-Feel free to use it if you want; most of the commands are valid, including `make test` and `make build`.
+Feel free to use it if you want; most of the commands are valid, including `make`, `make play`, `make test`, and `make build`.
+The makefile will automatically build the source files for you to run with `ocamlrun`.

+- `make` will launch the game!
+It's a shorthand for `make play`.

 - `make build` builds the project.
 Don't worry about this step if you simply want to play the game, in which you might find useful: